Frequently Asked Questions

 Is there work to be done between monthly weekend sessions?

-After each weekend session, a homework assignment that builds on and supports the topics addressed must be completed and turned in at the following weekend session.
+After each session, a homework assignment that builds on and supports the topics addressed must be completed by each class member and turned in at the following session.

 Who does the training?

-Speakers are local and national subject matter experts or practitioners.
+Speakers are national and state subject matter experts or practitioners.

 How are class participants selected?

-A Review Committee, that includes Partners graduates and DD Council representatives, selects participants based on several criteria.
+A Review Committee, which includes Partners graduates and representatives from the Council, will select participants based on several criteria.
 Class size is limited to 35 participants.